A simple approach to substitution minimal subshifts: Introduction

-The above theorem refers to some details.
-However, we also obtain the following simpler result:
+The first half of the theorem is well-known, and the last half has an easy proof with some knowledge of the theory of nonnegative matrices (see, for example, \cite[Proposition 2.65]{Rigo2014FormalLanguagesAutomataAndNumerationSystems1}).
+However, in this paper, we propose other self-contained proofs for the ease of the reader.
+We only assume \cref{prop:minimal-subshifts} as a basic fact about minimal subshifts.
+From the above theorem, we can obtain the following result:

+\begin{mainthm} Let $\sM$ be the class of all substitution minimal subshifts.
+Let $\sM'$ be the class of all $(X_{\sigma},\sigma)$ such that $\sigma$ is a substitution that is tame and $l$-primitive.
+Then, it follows that $\sM = \sM'$. \end{mainthm}

-\begin{thm} The class of minimal substitution dynamical systems coincides with the substitution dynamical systems by the $l$-primitive substitutions that is tame. \end{thm} Our conditions for minimality are the combination of tameness and $l$-primitivity.
+Thus, if we need to consider substitution minimal subshifts, we can always assume that they are concretely generated by tame and $l$-primitive substitutions.
+Note that we have not assumed any conditions for the substitutions other than $A_l \nekuu$ and $A_{\text{iso}} \iskuu$.
+Our condition for minimality is the combination of tameness and $l$-primitivity.
 It is easy to see that these conditions can be checked by finite calculations (see \cref{rem:check-not-isolated,rem:calculation-primitive-Al}).
-In the above theorems, we also note that there exists an algorithm that determines whether or not the substitution dynamical system $(X_{\sigma},T)$ has a periodic point (cf. \cite{pansiot1986decidability,Harju1986OnThePeriodicityOfMorphismsOnFreeMonoids}).
+We note that, in \cite[Theorem 1]{Durand_2013DecidabilityOfUniformRecurrenceOfMorphicSequences}, Durand had already shown that uniform recurrence is decidable in the extended framework of morphic sequences.

+As byproducts of our result, some trivialities that have hindered a general approach in the study of substitution minimal subshifts have been removed.
+In many works concerning substitution minimal subshifts, it is often assumed that there exists a letter $a$ such that $\sigma(a)$ begins from $a$.
+However, it is an easy task to show that the condition is derived from the assumption that the substitution $\sigma$ is tame if we consider $\sigma^p$ for some $p \bpi$ (see \cref{rem:tame-implies-head-letter}).
+Thus, in consideration of minimal (in fact, tame) substitution subshifts, it has been clarified that the condition is not too restrictive.
+In addition, on the assumption that the substitution is tame and $l$-primitive, we can easily conclude that $\sL(X_{\sigma}) = \sL(\sigma)$ (see \cref{prop:admissible}).
+Thus, we can show that \cite[Theorem 1]{Damanik2006SubstitutionDynSysCharactOfLinearRepetAndApplications} is valid for all substitution subshifts (see \cref{cor:DL_my_way}).